-However with default option you will be able to see only one directory or folder data in the symlink created.
-Here we will see how we can make data of two directory available in one symlink.
+However, with the default option, you will be able to see only one directory or folder data in the Symlink created.
+Here we will see how we can make data of two directories available in one Symlink.

 - MKLINK /D c:\blog d:\BlogData

-- The above steps create a hard link and all data under D:\blogdata directory can be seen in c:\blog.
+- The above steps create a hard link, and all data under the D:\blogdata directory can be seen in c:\blog.

 - Now type MKLINK /J c:\blog d:\images

-- Now your d:\images will be added to the symlink you have already create.
+- The folder d:\images will be added to the Symlink you have already created.

-- Now when you browse c:\blog you will be able to see both directories data.
+- Next, when you browse c:\blog, you will be able to see both directories’ data.

-Now if you have Windows 7 I will suggest you to use the library feature instead.
+I will suggest you use the library feature instead.

 I hope one of these methods or software made it easy to create a symbolic or Symlink in Windows 11/10 or Windows 8 or Windows 7.
 If you are still on them, it is better to upgrade.